 A verbal moving estimate is not reliable when it comes to moving services.
-So, when making moving related cost comparison with your long distance movers, ensure that you are making apples to the comparison.
+So, when making moving-related cost comparisons with your long-distance movers, ensure that you are making apples to the comparison.

-The top-rated cross country movers are clear and straightforward about the cost of the long-distance move and provide a detailed breakdown of their quote.
+The top-rated long-distance movers are clear and straightforward about the cost of the long-distance move and provide a detailed breakdown of their quote.
 Consider looking elsewhere if you’ve found moving companies that want to give you a number without breaking it down to services included.